 OLHJ operates a zero tolerance policy of abusive or inappropriate behaviour.
 Anyone participating in the publishing workflow of OLHJ should not, under any circumstances, be abusive or behave inappropriately towards peer reviewers, authors, or other members of the OLHJ editorial team.
 The publisher’s ‘Publication Ethics and Malpractice Statement’ contains further information on the expected responsibilities and conduct of all participants in the journal’s workflow.

-If an author, editor or reviewer has any concerns about the conduct of Special Collection editors at OLHJ, please contact the OLHJ editorial team via the journal’s ‘Contact’ page form.
+If an author, editor or reviewer has any concerns about the conduct of Special Collection editors at OLHJ, they are asked to contact the OLHJ editorial team via the journal’s ‘Contact’ page form.
 Complaints regarding members of the OLHJ editorial team should be raised directly with the publisher, OLH.
 As per the OLH’s ‘Publication Ethics and Malpractice Statement’, the publisher is responsible for dealing swiftly and ethically with allegations of editorial misconduct, plagiarism, or any other complaints related to the fraudulent publication of an article.

 OLHJ solely publishes Special Collections and is not currently open to general submissions.
 All articles in OLHJ Special Collections are published on a rolling basis, which means that they are published as and when they have passed through the publishing workflow.
 OLHJ articles also sit within the journal’s current Volume/Issue at the time of publication.
 The journal’s Issue number changes twice a year and its Volume number increments annually.

 Editors must apply to edit an OLHJ Special Collection by submitting a collection proposal and the academic CVs of the proposing editors to the OLHJ editorial team.
-This proposal is assessed by the OLHJ editorial team and a decision will be reached as to whether the collection will be published pending further revisions, or whether it will not be published.
+This proposal is assessed by the OLHJ editorial team and a decision is made as to whether the collection will be published pending further revisions, or whether it will not be published.
 If accepted, the Special Collection’s editor(s) will be onboarded to the journal by the OLHJ editorial team and the collection may begin the publishing process according to the agreed timeframes.

 For further information on OLHJ Special Collections, including the application form, please see the journal’s dedicated ‘Special Collections’ information page.